-Steven D. Shipe is an associate in Barnes & Thornburg's Intellectual Property Department in the Washington, D.C., and Indianapolis offices.
-Steven's practice primarily involves virtually all aspects of patent matters before the U.S. Patent and Trademark Office, including preparation and prosecution, and trials before the Patent Trial and Appeal Board.
+Steven's practice includes IP formation, rendering opinions, resolving litigation, developing commercial strategy, and advising on portfolio management.
+He handles virtually all aspects of patent matters before the U.S. Patent and Trademark Office, including patent formation and post-grant trials before the Patent Trial and Appeal Board.

-In addition to his intellectual property practice, Steven has significant background and experience in a variety of areas of administrative law.
+In addition to his IP practice, Steven has significant background and experience in a variety of administrative law areas.
 He has actively participated in bid protests of government contract awards related to naval vessels.
 Steven has also authored white papers regarding environmental legal topics, with particular emphasis on the Administrative Procedure Act (APA).

-Before joining Barnes & Thornburg, Steven was a patent examiner with the U.S. Patent and Trademark Office.
-His patent examiner experience includes internal combustion engine controls and thermodynamic power generation.
+Before joining Barnes & Thornburg, Steven worked as a patent examiner with the U.S. Patent and Trademark Office, handling technologies including engine control systems and thermodynamic power generation.
 He also served as a law clerk (rotational) to a lead administrative law judge in conducting inter partes review trials before the Patent Trial and Appeal Board.
-Prior to becoming an attorney, Steven worked as a technology specialist engineer with Bechtel Power Corporation.
+Prior to becoming an attorney, Steven worked as a technology specialist engineer with Bechtel Power Corporation in which he evaluated technical risk for emerging technologies.